sgenoud/replicad/packages/replicad-docs/docs/advanced-topics/shape-functions.md

   map the eight topology kinds onto your own classes, the same way replicad builds its own `cast`.

-Note that the class methods do more than call these functions: they also delete the shapes they consume.
-When you call the functions directly, you are responsible for the lifetime of the shapes you create.
+Keep in mind that some class methods do more than call the matching function.
+The transformations (`translate`, `rotate`, `mirror`, `scale`), as well as `outerWire` and `innerWires`, delete the shape they are called on; the raw functions never delete anything, so their inputs are yours to manage.

 ## In the studio and the CLI